Get insider access

 2. Best Cheap Skullcandy Earbuds

-The Skullcandy Dime 3 True Wireless are wallet-friendly true wireless earbuds made of lightweight plastic with short stems and buttons.
-They're highly portable, although the peekaboo lid exposes the earbuds, which isn't as protective as a fully encapsulating case.
+If you're looking for more affordable buds, the Skullcandy Dime 3 True Wireless are the best cheap Skullcandy earbuds we've tested, and a great pair of AirPods alternatives.
+Made of lightweight plastic with short stems and buttons, these buds are highly portable, although the peekaboo lid exposes the earbuds, which is less protective than a fully encapsulating case.
 On the other hand, the earbuds are adventure-ready with IPX4 water resistance, and they're cheap enough to keep as a spare set when you don't want to risk your premium headphones.
-You get three ear tips to hone your fit, and they feel reasonably comfortable with good stability.
+You get three ear tips to hone your fit; they feel reasonably comfortable with good stability.
 They only passively block noise, so you'll still hear the low-pitched rumble of a bus engine, but the isolation helps to muffle chatty neighbors on your commute.

-Unlike the previous Skullcandy Dime 2 True Wireless, the Dime 3 scrap app integration, and instead, you get a significantly longer continuous playback battery life, Bluetooth multipoint for two devices, three EQ presets, and a transparency mode.
+Unlike the previous Skullcandy Dime 2 True Wireless, these headphones scrap app integration, and instead, you get a significantly longer continuous playback battery life, Bluetooth multipoint for two devices, three EQ presets, and a transparency mode.
 These buds also trade away the strong bass commonly associated with the brand for a relatively neutral sound.
-If you want a bassier sound for hip-hop or EDM (for example) with a higher IP rating and app support, the Skullcandy Push Active True Wireless have those features, and as a cheaper alternative, the Skullcandy Smokin' Buds/Buds XT True Wireless supply a thumpier low-end response too, but typically a lot of bass makes other frequencies harder to hear.
+If you want a bassier sound for hip-hop or EDM (for example) with a higher IP rating and app support, the Skullcandy Push Active True Wireless have those features.
+As a cheaper alternative, the Skullcandy Smokin' Buds/Buds XT True Wireless also supply a thumpier low-end response, but typically, a lot of bass makes other frequencies harder to hear.

 See our review